shacomiro/nesonnechek/README.md

-*BT*book-title    //set 'book-title' to the title of the ebook *BA*book-author   //set 'book-author' to the author of the ebook *ST*section-title //set 'section-title' to the title of the section body-content      //set 'body-content' to a paragraph if there is no grammar
+*BT*book-title    //set 'book-title' to the title of the ebook *BA*book-author   //set 'book-author' to the author of the ebook *ST*section-title //set 'section-title' to the title of the section body-content      //set 'body-content' to a paragraph if there is no syntax
 ```

 ### api-batch